 Styling the self: clothing practices, personality traits and body image among women

 Abstract

-This research explored the relationships between clothing practices, personality traits and body image among women.
-Previous research indicates that women tend to use clothes to present or disguise their bodies and clothing practices can be predicted by body image.
-Research on body image dimension address also personality traits.

-The presented research utilizes the Big Five personality traits model (NEO-FFI; Costa & McCrae, 1992) and body image measure (MBSRQ, Cash, 1994) to explore clothing styles and practices among Israeli women (N= 727, Mean age = 39.18).
-The results support that lower body image relates to casual, minimalist style of dress; while urban style of dress reflects healthier body image, higher levels of extroversion and openness to experience.
-This study indicates that openness to experience may foster body positive clothing practices, oriented to self-expression and individuality rather than camouflage.
-In this sense, clothes can assist women overcome objectification and cultural body ideal pressures, and promote self-validation and mastery.
+Research has shown that women tend to use clothes to present or disguise their bodies and that clothing practices can be predicted by body image.
+Our study explored the relationships among clothing practices, personality traits and body image among Israeli women, using the Big Five personality traits model and a body image measure.
+We found that poor body image correlates to choosing a casual, minimalist style of dress, whereas a more sophisticated, urban style of dress reflects a healthier body image, as well as higher levels of extroversion and openness to experience.
+This study indicates that openness to experience may foster body-positive clothing practices that are oriented to self-expression and individuality rather than camouflage.
+In this way, their choice of clothing can help women overcome objectification and cultural body ideal pressures, promoting self-validation and mastery.

 Key words: Clothing practices, clothing styles, personality traits, body image